 Select your municipality in order to see information about local services when browsing the site.

 The City of Oulu is located by the Gulf of Bothnia around 600 kilometres north of Helsinki.
 Oulu is the centre of Northern Finland.
-The municipalities of Haukipudas, Kiiminki, Oulunsalo and Yli-Ii merged into Oulu on 1 January 2013, and currently, Oulu is the fifth largest city in Finland.
-Oulu's total population is 205,489 (31 December 2019).
+Oulu is the fifth largest city in Finland.
+Oulu's total population is 209,551 (31 December 2021).

 Oulu is known for its cooperative, competent people, active development, high-class services, and versatile business structure.
 Oulu has an established a reputation in Finland and abroad as a city of advanced technology.